 No. The Palmetto Fellows scholarship has a different set of criteria for initial eligibility and must be applied for through the high school guidance counselor.

-If I study abroad one semester, can I use the LIFE Scholarship?
+- If I study abroad for one semester, can I use the LIFE Scholarship?

-Some (not all) Study Abroad programs do allow a student to use their LIFE Scholarship funds for the semester abroad.
-Students should meet with the Financial Aid Study Abroad Coordinator to determine if their scholarship can be used for the Study Abroad term.
-Please click here to request an appointment online.
+Some (not all) study abroad programs do allow a student to use his/her LIFE Scholarship funds for the semester abroad.
+Students should meet with the financial aid study abroad coordinator to determine if his/her scholarship can be used for the study abroad term.
+Request an appointment through CU Navigate.

 The LIFE Scholarship is applied as a general credit towards the student's University account.
 On the first day of classes, if all other tuition and fees are satisfied and the student is enrolled full time, excess financial aid is given as a refund to the student.
 These funds can include the LIFE Scholarship, and the refund can be used for any college-related expenses.

-The Financial Aid Office is required to verify that all LIFE Scholarship recipients are enrolled full time (12 credit hours minimum) at the end of the Drop/Add period each semester.
-University policy allows students to drop courses during the semester up to a certain date.
-The LIFE Scholarship funds may be affected by a course withdrawal depending on when the course is dropped.
-Students are advised to contact the University Receivables or Bursar's Office prior to dropping below 12 credit hours during the semester.
+The Financial Aid Office is required to verify that all scholarship recipients are enrolled full time (12 credit hours minimum) at the Last day to drop a class or withdraw from the University without a W grade each semester, including summer.
+The LIFE Scholarship might be affected by a course withdrawal depending on when the course is dropped.
+LIFE Scholarship recipients should also be aware of renewal criteria for the upcoming academic year when deciding whether to drop a class.
+Students are advised to contact the Financial Aid Office prior to dropping below 12 credit hours during the semester.